-It is not allowed to participate in money laundering and activities relating to money laundering.
+Our Employee is not allowed to participate in money laundering and activities relating to money laundering.
 Money laundering takes place, if money, earned by performing illegal activities, i.e. corruption, are channeled onward through legitimate business activities.
 All financial transactions must be documented and carried out pursuant to all applicable law.

 The JGH Group only conduct business with reputable costumers and business partners involved in legitimate business activities, with funds derived from legitimate resources.
 We notify the relevant authorities of any reasonable suspicions of money laundering as required under relevant laws.

 For safeguarding our principle of doing business only with reputable costumers and business partners, we perform, whenever relevant, appropriate due diligence, to understand the business and background of prospective customers and business partners and determine origins and destinations of their money.
 If our Employee is in doubt or suspicious of a possible money laundering scheme they are obligated and accountable for reporting directly to their Manager or the CEO of the JGH Group.

 Corruption is the abuse of power, often for private gain.
 This includes conflicts of interest, kickbacks, nepotism (family), bribery etc.

 Bribery is an attempt to influence someone in the conduct of his or her duties by offering, promising or providing an improper benefit.
 Bribery can also be accepting a promise of or demanding an improper benefit.